mattdy/MMM-Tesla/README.md

 ## Future work

-* Display Distance from home (monitor) IF not at home
+* Display Distance from home (from Magic Mirror) and time to drive there.

 ## Credits